5 Best Home Insurance Companies (2025)

 Why homeowners insurance is so expensive

 Increasingly frequent and severe weather events and rising building repair costs are contributing to high home insurance rates, according to Insurify’s home insurance report.
-The average annual cost of home insurance rose by 9% in 2024, per Insurify analysis.
 The average annual premium for $300,000 of dwelling coverage was $2,584 by the end of 2024.
+Insurify data scientists predict that home insurance costs will increase 8% by the end of 2025.

 Florida is the most expensive state for home insurance, Insurify data shows.
 The average annual premium is $5,640 for $300,000 of dwelling coverage — much more than the national average.